What Can You Do With a Major in Mechanical Engineering?

 Although it is one of the oldest disciplines of engineering, mechanical engineering is constantly changing with innovative advances in technology.
-Especially in the areas of biotechnology, material science, and nanotechnology, the U.S. Bureau of Labor Statistics expects more job opportunities to open up for mechanical engineers in the coming years.
-In fact, it projects a six percent employment growth through 2018.
+Especially in the areas of biotechnology, material science and nanotechnology, the U.S. Bureau of Labor Statistics expects more job opportunities to open up for mechanical engineers in the coming years.
+In fact, it projects a 6 percent employment increase through 2018.

-As a mechanical engineering major at Marquette, you'll gain practical work experience through our Co-Op Program that will set you apart when it comes time to find a job after graduation.
-About 95 percent of our mechanical engineering majors are working within six months of graduation as design engineers or manufacturing engineers.
+As a mechanical engineering major at Marquette, you'll gain practical work experience through our Co-op Program, which will set you apart when it comes time to find a job after graduation.
+About 95 percent of our mechanical engineering majors are working as design engineers or manufacturing engineers within six months of graduation.
 Recent employers of our mechanical engineering graduates include:

 - A.O.
 Smith Corp.